Plemi/manageiq-sui-oidc-docker-poc/README.md

 ```shell
 docker-compose -f compose.yml up
 ```
-Notes: THe first time you build the stack, and depending on your internet connection, it can take about 5 or 10 minutes for the whole process to complete (the time to download parent docker images, build new ones, and run the containers), so be patient.
+Notes: The first time you build the stack, and depending on your internet connection, it can take about 5 or 10 minutes for the whole process to complete (the time to download parent docker images, build new ones, and run the containers), so be patient.
 For this reason, launching the stack in the background (adding option -d in the docker-compose command) is not advised, at least the first time.

 You will know that everything is correctly started when you will be able:
 - to browse ManageIQ admin web view at this url: https://server/#/ (the first time, the browser will complain about incorrect SSL certificates, it's OK, just go through);